Woodbury, Middlebury and Southbury, CT

 Curtis House Front Door

-Things to Do In Woodbury, Middlebury and Southbury CT
+Things to Do In Woodbury CT

 Flanders Nature Center, Woodbury CT

-WALK: Flanders Nature Center, Woodbury
+WALK: Flanders Nature Center

-The 2,300 acre Flanders Nature Center is made up of six hiking preserves and nearly 50 Land Trust Parcels.
-The most well known is the 200-acre Van Vleck Farm and Nature Sanctuary.
-Plan to stretch your legs on a 20 minute to one hour loop that takes you through meadows, ponds, marshland and old forest – a diversity of habitats all in one place.
+The 2,300-acre Flanders Nature Center is made up of six hiking preserves and nearly 50 Land Trust Parcels.
+The most well-known is the 200-acre Van Vleck Farm and Nature Sanctuary.
+Plan to stretch your legs on a 20-minute to one-hour loop that takes you through meadows, ponds, marshland and old forest – a diversity of habitats all in one place.

 After winning a live turkey at a turkey shoot, she required land on which to keep it.
 So, Van Vleck purchased acreage up here and, in addition to turkeys, began raising prize-winning sheep.
 She bought more and more land as her flock grew.
 Since Van Vleck had no children, she left her property, plus some, to the community.
-Definitely worth a half hour stroll.
+Definitely worth a half-hour stroll.

-SHOP: Mill House Antiques, Woodbury
+SHOP: Mill House Antiques

 Even if you aren’t particularly interested in old furniture, pay a visit to Mill House Antiques.
-A purveyor of fine 18th and 19th Century French and English pieces, the shop is set within the hunched, rough-hewn rooms of a 1700’s gristmill.
+A purveyor of fine 18th and 19th-century French and English pieces, the shop is set within the hunched, rough-hewn rooms of a 1700’s gristmill.

 Mill House’s large “hatchet door” is so named due to its double-strength wooden planks laid both vertically and horizontally to prevent Indian hatchets from penetrating.
-Come in to smell the burnt wood from centuries old fireplace fires.
+Come in to smell the burnt wood from centuries-old fireplace fires.

 Glebe House, Woodbury CT